SanjivPahari/PersonalFinanceLedger/README.md

 ### Add Transaction
 Allows users to add a new transaction by selecting the transaction amount, type, remark, and payment method.
 User can also upto to provide further details on payment method like payment account number or other details.

+##### All Clear
+All clear means that all settlements are done, i.e. Net Amount = 0.
+User can opt to select this option to put the transaction under 'All Clear', so that they can easily distingush points where settlements were made.
+The transactions where 'All Clear' were made will be displayed in blue row.

 ![Add Transaction Screenshot](/FINANCE%20SYSTEM%20SCREENSHOTS/3_add_transaction.png)

 #### Name Suggestion